devmaker.net

 • Phillips screwdriver PH1 and PH2

-Repair Step by Step
+Repair step by step

-Step 1: Remove lid
+Step 1: Remove the cover

 Step 2: Expose the LIDAR unit